lastcoolnameleft/azure-ansible-mysql/README.md

 * Setup MySQL replication between the MySQL Master master and the MySQL agents
 * Install MHA on each MySQL + HA
 * Setup MHA for replication failover

+## Documentation

+Since this project never hit production, documentation is sparse.
+Please feel free to contact me for any additional details and I will update this repo to support you.